depeperwinkel

 Unable to load availability for pickup

-In antiquity, rue was primarily a medicinal plant, but around the beginning of the Common Era, Apicius already describes its use in recipes for gravies and sauces for hare, fish, and birds.
-Abu Muhammad al-Muthaffar ibn Nasr ibn Sayyār al-Warrāq, author of the earliest known Arabic cookbook, Kitāb al-Ṭabīḫ (Book of Dishes), from the tenth century, also used it as a seasoning.
+In antiquity, rue was primarily a medicinal plant, but around the beginning of the Common Era, Apicius already describes how it was used in recipes for gravies and sauces for hare, fish, and poultry.
+Abu Muhammad al-Muthaffar ibn Nasr ibn Sayyār al-Warrāq, author of the earliest known Arabic cookbook, Kitab al-Ṭabīḫ (the book of dishes) from the tenth century, also used it as a flavoring.

-Smell and taste
+Scent and taste

-- 2-undecanenone, eucalyptus
+- 2-undecanenon, eucalyptus

 - 2-heptanol acetate, grassy, citrus

-- ethyl butanoate, the aromas of pineapple, cognac
+- ethyl butanoate, pineapple flavors, cognac

 Usage